Stewart of Darnley: Claimants to the English throne

 In 1544 Matthew Stewart, 4th Earl of Lennox married Margaret Douglas, the granddaughter of Henry VII.
 Their sons Henry Stuart, Lord Darnley and Charles Stuart, 1st Earl of Lennox, were held by contemporaries to have a credible claim to the throne of England.

 Margaret Douglas was the fruit of the 1514 union of Margaret Tudor, Dowager Queen of Scots and elder daughter of Henry VII with Archibald Douglas, 6th Earl of Angus.
-Born in England and raised at the court of her uncle Henry VIII, Margaret was Henry's officially recognized heir between the disgrace of Anne Boleyn and the birth of the future Edward VI.
+Born in England and raised at the court of her uncle Henry VIII, Margaret was Henry's officially recognised heir between the disgrace of Anne Boleyn and the birth of the future Edward VI.

 In 1565 Henry Stuart, Lord Darnley married his cousin Mary Queen of Scots, like him a descendant of Margaret Tudor and Henry VII.
 Mary's descent from Margaret Tudor's first marriage to James IV of Scots also placed her in line for the English throne, but many argued that Margaret Douglas's claim was superior as Margaret and her sons Henry Stuart, Lord Darnley and Charles Stuart, 1st Earl of Lennox had been born in England.
-According to English custom it is desirable that the monarch be naturalized or born in England.
+According to English custom it is desirable that the monarch be naturalised or born in England.

-By marrying Darnley, Mary neutralized a dangerous rival claim to the throne of England whilst strengthening that of her own house.
+By marrying Darnley, Mary neutralised a dangerous rival claim to the throne of England whilst strengthening that of her own house.
 In 1603 Mary and Darnley's son, James VI of Scotland, succeeded Elizabeth I as King of England, thereby uniting the crowns of England and Scotland and laying the basis for the future United Kingdom.